Somerset Place

 Reclaiming the beauty of a Georgian crescent

-In the Second World War, the crescent was hit during the ‘Bath Blitz’ of 1942, completely destroying the western end of the crescent, leaving only the ornate crescent façade in the centre, a pair of townhouses to the west side and the original crescent buildings to the east side.
+In the Second World War, the crescent was hit during the ‘Bath Blitz’ of 1942, completely destroying the western end of the crescent, leaving only the ornate façade in the centre, a pair of townhouses to the west side and the original crescent buildings to the east side.

 We had some challenges ahead of us.